makerdao/community/contributing/README.md

 # Contributing

-Welcome to the MakerDAO Community Development Contributing Section, a place that guides community members interested in contributing to MakerDAO's community resources.
+Welcome to the MakerDAO Community Development Contributing Section: a place that guides community members interested in contributing to MakerDAO's community resources.

 ## Project Snapshot